ShivaniB-TU/tech-resume/README.md

           <li>Using basic and complex commands</li>
           <li>Exploring automation</li>
           <li>Able to create visualizations to easily aggregate data</li>
-<p>This course served its purpose as a quick training on Powershell.
-After running Powershell on my laptop and working the video's individually, I understood how to run my personal commands very easily after looking further into the basic capabilities.
-This course on LinkedIn provided me assistance with simple navigation, to learning from the actual software from the supportive help system and the adptable snap-ins, to even understanding and extending onto remote management.</p>
+<p>This course allowed me to not only understand what Powershell is, but also the basic navigations and capabilities.
+This course was provided on LinkedIn Leaning and assisted me with labs and assignments to master simple navigation and utilizing the actual software like the help system, snap-ins and remote management. </p>
           <br />
           <img src="powershell.png" alt="Proof of Completion" width="300" height="250" border="2" />
    </ul>